Ultraplot/ultraplot/docs/why.rst

   "inner" location (e.g. ``loc='ur'`` or ``loc='upper right'``)
   to `ultraplot.axes.Axes.colorbar` or `ultraplot.axes.Axes.legend`.
-* To draw a colorbar or legend along the edge of the figure, use `ultraplot.figure.Figure.colorbar` and `ultraplot.figure.Figure.legend`.
+* To draw a colorbar or legend along the edge of the figure, use `ultraplot.figure.Figure.colorbar` and :class:`ultraplot.figure.Figure.legend`.
-  The `col`, `row`, and `span` keywords control which `~ultraplot.gridspec.GridSpec` rows and columns are spanned by the colorbar or legend.
+  The `col`, `row`, and `span` keywords control which :class:`~ultraplot.gridspec.GridSpec` rows and columns are spanned by the colorbar or legend.

-Since `~ultraplot.gridspec.GridSpec` permits variable spacing between subplot rows and columns, "outer" colorbars and legends do not alter subplot spacing or add whitespace.
+Since :class:`~ultraplot.gridspec.GridSpec` permits variable spacing between subplot rows and columns, "outer" colorbars and legends do not alter subplot spacing or add whitespace.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.